Neural Scaling Laws for Learning-based Identification of Nonlinear Systems: Generation of outcomes and approximation of neural scaling laws

-We train the models on the same nonlinear example systems as in \cite{cherifi2025}: \begin{itemize} \item An interconnected mass-spring-damper chain which contains nonlinear dissipation, abbreviated as the \emph{spring system}; \item a magnetically levitated ball system which contains nonlinear dissipation and a nonlinear Hamiltonian, abbreviated as the \emph{ball system}; \item a permanent magnet synchronous motor (PMSM) which contains a nonlinear interconnection matrix $J(x)$, see \eqref{eq:ph}, abbreviated as the \emph{motor system}. \end{itemize} A detailed description of these systems is given in the appendix.
+We train the models on the same nonlinear example systems as in \cite{cherifi2025}: \begin{itemize} \item A mass-spring-damper chain, called \textit{spring system}, which contains nonlinear dissipation; \item a magnetically levitated ball system, called \textit{ball system}, which contains nonlinear dissipation and {total energy}; \item a permanent magnet synchronous motor (PMSM), called \textit{motor system}, which contains nonlinear {coupling terms}. \end{itemize} A detailed description of these systems is given in the appendix.